uwdata/draco-learn/malfoy/generate/README.md

 ### Dataset Viewer

 To view the generated data, start a the Draco Tools server (`yarn start` from `/draco-tools`) and navigate to the `Dataset Viewer`.
 You view the various interactions, divided into pages by the number of dimensions in the visualizations.
-Note, this tool is barebones, as it is used internally for development at the moment.
+Note, this tool is barebone, as it is used internally for development at the moment.

 ### Labeler